trentlarson/endorser-ch/README.md

 This repo is an API for creating and querying claims.
-For a full system, use the mobile app linked at [the public endorser-ch server](https://endorser.ch); there's [a test server](https://test.endorser.ch:8000) which includes [API docs](https://test.endorser.ch:8000/api-docs).
+For a full system, use the mobile app linked at [the public endorser-ch server](https://endorser.ch); there's [a test server](https://test.endorser.ch:8000).
 (The old approach is with the uPort app and [this web app repo](https://github.com/trentlarson/uport-demo).)